WICG/local-font-access/README.md

 A successful API should:

  * Where allowed, provide efficient enumeration of all local fonts without blocking the main thread
  * Ensure UAs are free to return anything they like.
-If a browser implementation prefers, they may choose to only provide a set of default fonts built into the browser.
+If a browser implementation prefers, for security and privacy, they may choose to only provide a set of default fonts built into the browser.
  * Be available from Workers
  * Allow multiple levels of privacy preservation; e.g. full access for "trusted" sites and degraded access for untrusted scenarios
  * Reflect local font access state in the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API)